sergioa3/PyTorch-Visualization/README.md

 (3) NN fitting on sine data + noise.
 Animation is sped up x15.
 <br>
 <br>

+Both models are being fit to reduce MSE.
 Data is RED, model is BLUE.